Tax Implications of Selling a Business

 If you have a C-Corporation and the transaction is structured as an asset sale, you will be subject to double taxation which will take a very large bite from your business sale proceeds.
 It is the worst-case scenario.
 To learn more, read these two articles: Newsletter Issue #64 - C-Corporation Tax Implications and C-Corp vs. S-Corp – Tax Consequences When Selling a Business.

-The tax implications of selling the assets of a business organized as a pass-through entity are usually more favorable than selling the assets of a C-Corp.
+The tax implications of selling the assets of a business organized as a pass-through entity are usually more favorable than selling the assets of a C-Corp as a seller faces double taxation in a C-corp sale.
 However, when a business has a lot of depreciable assets, the tax consequences can be severe due to depreciation recapture which is taxed at ordinary income tax rates.
 To learn more, read: C-Corp vs. S-Corp – Tax Consequences When Selling a Business.

 Stock Sale vs. Asset Sale Tax Implications